AuricViolet/AuricViolet.github.io/index.md

 If you're still here, I assume you've already begun to head down the darker path, whether you know it yet or not.
 The path has a way of drawing people in, you see.

-The purpose of this blog is to hopefully serve as a map for seekers and adventurers.
-To guide you through the treacherous wood and into the chilly mountains of NixOS.
+The purpose of this blog is to hopefully serve as a map for Nix seekers and adventurers.
+To guide you through the treacherous wood and into the wondrous chilly mountains of NixOS.

 Would you look at that?
 It's already starting to snow.

+[We had better be on our way.]

-We had better be on our way.
+[We had better be on our way]: https://auricviolet.github.io/docs/Installation.html